Ian-X/A03/README.md

 # A03
-GIT:
+GIT: distributed version control tool that manages a development project's source code history.
+Installed locally tomanage source code

-GITHUB: a code hosting platform for version control and collaboration.
+GITHUB: a cloud-based code hosting platform for version control and collaboration.

 Repository: Used to organize a project.
 Contains folders and files, images, videos, etc.

-Clone:
+Clone: clones repository into a newly created repository.
+Creates remote tracking branches for each branch in cloned repository

 Commit: saves changes on the current branch